Tewxx/RobloxAccGen/README.md

 pip install time

 pip install webdriver-manager

+For Version 3 only:

+pip install tkinter

+pip install customtkinter

 # FYI
 V2 allows you do make multiple accounts without having to start and stop the program.